cathrynploehn-NIST/Visualizationintroduction/Creating a visualization.md

 Task flows, scenarios, and other user experience design tools are useful in this stage.

+In the traffic domain, a good design should bridge the tasks of find the safety level and time of a route into operational tasks such as predict number of incidents and predict the average time.

 #3.
 Prototype

 The prototype phase, developers implement the designs.
 In computer-supported visualization, this usually takes the form of code or software.